vsoch/vsoch.github.io/_posts/2018/2018-06-03-extension-counts.md

 That said, both languages are heavily used and valuable, and (I think) will continue to grow in popularity.
 Is there a way we could possible untangle these two things, to look at Python for data science vs. Python for web applications?
-Likely yes, if we look at co-occurence of extensions within a repository.
+Likely yes, if we look at co-occurrence of extensions within a repository.
 Note that I didn't do this for this post, but it's on my <a href="https://github.com/vsoch/zenodo-ml/blob/master/preprocess/README.md" target="_blank">todo list</a>!

 > Counting might be a reasonable way to reflect language popularity